 If you can't find cake flour, you can make a substitution by mixing 2 ¼ cups (270g) all-purpose flour with ¼ cup (30g) cornstarch.

 This marble cake will keep well at room temperature for up to 3 days.
-As is true with most cakes, it's best within 24 hours or so of baking.
+As is true with most cakes, this cake tastes the best within 24 hours or so of baking.
 But, because of the oil in the cake, it's still pretty darn delicious 2 and 3 days after baking.
 Make sure to cover it so the cake doesn't dry out.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.